NYTEMODEONLY/website-cloner-enhanced/tasks.md

 - Does not handle form submissions or interactive elements
 - Handles only HTTP/HTTPS protocols
 - No control over crawl order or prioritization
+- Cannot handle some complex relative URLs correctly
 - May encounter issues with websites using aggressive anti-scraping measures
+- Limited support for websites with complex URL structures
 - No handling of websites that require specific browser features
 - May miss resources loaded via WebSocket connections
 - No support for websites using CAPTCHA or other human verification

 ## Implementation Notes

-Future improvements should focus on enhancing the tool's flexibility while respecting web scraping ethics.
-Key priorities:
+### Current Focus
+Our unified website cloner now handles both standard websites and template-style websites in a single script:

+1. For standard websites:
+   - Uses recursive crawling for comprehensive site mapping
+   - Follows standard link structure
+   - Processes pages breadth-first

+2. For template websites:
+   - Automatically detects template-style sites
+   - Uses specialized handling for relative paths
+   - Extracts and downloads assets directly
+   - Preserves original directory structure

+### Future Priorities

-1. Implement depth limiting to control how deep the crawler goes
+1. Add depth limiting for controlled partial downloads
-2. Add support for JavaScript-rendered content to handle modern websites
+2. Implement parallel downloading for improved performance
 3. Add resume capability for interrupted downloads
+4. Improve handling of authenticated websites
-4. Add cookie/session support for authenticated websites
+5. Add support for dynamic content (JavaScript-rendered pages)
-5. Implement robots.txt compliance for ethical crawling
-6. Add user agent rotation to avoid detection
-7. Implement parallel downloads for better performance
-8. Improve memory management for large websites
+6. Implement better memory management for large websites
+7. Improve handling of anti-scraping measures
-9. Add sitemap support for better discovery
+8. Add support for WebSocket connections
-10. Implement better URL normalization and handling
+9. Enhance URL normalization and handling
+10. Add support for regex-based URL filtering